GJAShaw/sandwich/README.md

 `{ 7 } 1 7`

 `{ 2 7 } 2 9`

+- As mentioned above, the lines don't appear to be in any particular order.
+- the third line shows that { 2 7 } is a 2-digit run summing to 9

 ## with grep
 You can use `grep` to filter the output for combinations useful in gameplay, e.g. to display combinations summing to 17, you would enter